 In the MIT theatre class Interactive Design and Projection for Live Performance (21M.737), our first assignment is to introduce ourselves through a short "self-portrait" performance.

 I'm a huge fan of sci-fi and dystopias (catch me binge-watching Black Mirror).
-I wondered, how could I add a dystopian twist to sharing fun facts about myself?
-I landed on the idea of an airport security scan gone too far.
+So I wondered, how could I add a dystopian twist to sharing fun facts about myself?
+I came up with the idea of an airport security scan gone too far.

 Watch the full demo video.
 (1:52)

 Later in the class, I revisited the piece and made it interactive, with the help of a Kinect sensor, NI mate, and Isadora.
-Now I don't need to follow the video; the video follows me!
+Now, I no longer need to follow the video; the video follows me!
 The project tracks and uses the positions of my hands to progress through a sequence of scenes.

 Behind the Scenes